-Wind energy represented 26 percent of all new EU power capacity installed in 2012, and in 2013 it is meeting 7 percent of Europe’s electricity demand.
+Wind energy represented 26 percent of all new EU power capacity installed in 2012, and in 2013 it was meeting 7 percent of Europe’s electricity demand.

-Today, 25 percent is and by 2020, half of Denmark’s electricity will be provided by wind mills.
+Today, 39 percent is – and by 2020, half of Denmark’s electricity will be – provided by wind turbines.

 In short: Good things are happening.
 Things are changing.

-Below is a little compilation of links to show you.
+Below is a little compilation of stories which highlight this.

-Furthermore, I’ve bookmarked a number of knowledge-sharing initatives here.
+Furthermore, here are a number of knowledge-sharing initatives.

 Some of the best news, I think, is that there are thousands of communities out there who ARE deeply engaged with becoming carbon-neutral communities.
 People who have understood that change is coming, and whose choice is action, action which brings about a transformation towards zero-carbon lifestyles, zero-carbon schools and universities, zero-carbon communities.